nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - At least one of the fields must be provided.

-- When editing fields, the existing fields of the person will be added i.e adding of medications is cumulative.
+- When editing fields, the existing fields of the patient will be added i.e adding of medications is cumulative.

-- You can remove all the person’s previous appointments by typing `ap/` without specifying any appointments after it.
+- You can remove all the patient’s previous appointments by typing `ap/` without specifying any appointments after it.

-- You can remove all the person’s medications by typing `m/` without specifying any medications after it.
+- You can remove all the patient’s medications by typing `m/` without specifying any medications after it.

-- You can remove all the person’s remarks by typing `r/` without specifying any remarks after it.
+- You can remove all the patient’s remarks by typing `r/` without specifying any remarks after it.

 </box>
 <box type="warning" icon=":fa-solid-book:" no-background light>